The Best 10-day Itinerary in Iceland

 Day 5 - Eastfjords

-On day five, you’ll enter the most remote region you will encounter on your journey: the East Fjords.
 As its name suggests, this area is defined by its beautiful fjord lands.
 Towering mountains, breathtaking bays, sheer cliff faces, and historic fishing villages are all on the road ahead.

-As you travel, it is not just the coastal views to look out for; inland, you’ll see features such as Mount Snaefell, the tallest freestanding mountain in the country, and Lake Lagarfljot, a lake with a legendary monster in its depths.
-This is just one of many attractions with ties to folklore in the east that your guide can tell you about.
+As you travel, it is not just the coastal views to look out for.
+Inland, you’ll see features such as Mount Snaefell, the tallest freestanding mountain in the country, and Lake Lagarfljot, a lake with a folklore legend about a monster attached to it.

-Animal lovers can also opt into a horseback riding tour today.
-Icelandic horses are not like their counterparts around the world.
 They are smaller, smarter, and have a distinctive, unique gait.
 Riding one is an absolute joy, and whether or not it is your first time or you have ridden many times before, the tour can be tailored for you.

 Read more